I created this

 3 dc in the 4th ch from the hook. (*Skip 1 chain.
 Sc in the next ch.

 1 chain, then work 3 dc (=1 shell) in the next chain.)

-Rep from (*) across row, always ending the rows with 1 sc in last stitch.
+Rep from (*) across row, ending the row with 1 sc in last chain.
 Ch 3, turn.

-Row 2: 3 dc in lst sc. *1 sc in the center dc of the next shell, make 1 shell of 3 dc in next sc. * Rep the sts between (*) across the row.
-End with 1 sc.
+Row 2: 3 dc in base of the ch 3. *1 sc in the center dc of the next shell, make 1 shell of 3 dc in next sc. * Rep the sts between (*) across the row.
+End with 1 sc in the middle of the previous row's shell.
 Ch 3, turn.

 with a sl st, anywhere along the edge of the blanket.